TrevorMare/Root_Insurance_Net_Core/README.md

 var rootApi = new RootInsurance.Api.ApiManager(rootApiConfig);
 var gadgetModels = rootApi.Quote.Gadget.ListQuoteGadgetModels().Result;
 ```

+## Docker RethinkDB
+To spin up a new RethinkDB instance on Docker, the easiest way I found was by using the Kitematic tool.
+On newer versions of Docker this can be installed directly from Docker.
+If you are running an older version of Docker, you download [Kitematic](https://kitematic.com/) you can just go ahead and copy the folder into the Installation Folder of Docker.
+The default path should be "Drive:\Program Files\Docker".

+When docker is started, you can right click on the docker icon and then click on Kitematic to open the application.
+Once this opens, just search the templates for RethinkDB and this will download and create a RethinkDB instance in Docker.
+Once
+you start this instance, it will provide you with the Rethink DB management UI on one of the ports as well as the RethinkDB Api on another port.

+You can check out this YouTube video on how to [Get Started](https://www.youtube.com/watch?v=UUZD7PCBbHg)

 ## ngrok
 What can I say about this awesome tool.
 In short, it exposes your localhost port to a public http/https port.
 This makes it a really easy way to debug your code.
 The reason I needed this is so that DialogFlow can post to my localhost projects without me having to